wp-plugins/insta-grabagram/README.txt

 === Plugin Name ===
 Contributors: erichmond
 Donate link: http://www.squareonemd.co.uk/
-Tags: instagram, tag, hashtag
+Tags: Instagram, tag, hashtag
 Requires at least: 4.1
 Tested up to: 4.1
 Stable tag: 4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin grabs list of images specific to a tagged image from the instagram API.
+This plugin creates a feed of Instagram images on your WordPress site based on a specific Instagram hashtag.

 == Description ==

-Simply register your instagram application to authenticate and authorize your requests.
+Simply register your Instagram application to authenticate and authorize your requests.
-Then whenever an image is posted to instagram with a specific hashtag this plugin will request only those images and render them in your WordPress install.
+Then whenever an image is posted to Instagram with a specific hashtag this plugin will request only those images and render them in your WordPress installation.

-This plugin uses Tom McFarlin's WP plugin boilerplate.
+Please read the Instagram Term for you own usage at http://Instagram.com/about/legal/terms/.

 == Installation ==

-To take full advantage of this plugin you'll need an instagram account and a registered instagram application, simply goto http://instagram.com/developer/ once your application has been registered you will be provided with a CLIENT ID and a CLIENT SECRET you will use these to authenticate the requests from your site to instagram.
+To take full advantage of this plugin you'll need an Instagram account and a registered Instagram application, simply goto http://Instagram.com/developer/ once your application has been registered you will be provided with a CLIENT ID and a CLIENT SECRET you will use these to authenticate the requests from your site to Instagram.

 To install the plugin: